DerekNonGeneric/proposal-assertion-error/README.md

 # `AssertionError`

-Proposal for an `AssertionError` exception thrown to indicate the failure of an assertion has occurred.
+Rough draft proposal for an `AssertionError` exception thrown to indicate the failure of an assertion has occurred.

 ## Status